-- Design journals - Practical performance food production and textiles construction
+- Design journals - Practical performance food production

-Students who perform well in Year 9 Food Specialisations may choose to study this subject in Year 10.
-They may then choose to study Food and Nutrition or Hospitality Practices in Year 11 and 12 or they may choose to complete a Certificate II in Hospitality.
+Students who perform well in Year 9 Food Specialisations may choose to study Food Specialisations in Year 10.
+Students may then choose to study Food & Nutrition, Hospitality Practices or Certificate II in Hospitality in Years 11 and 12.